aCo0o/CoAP_NodeJS/README.md

 # CoAP_NodeJS
 NodeJs CoAP Server by

--Aleksandar Cincarevic & Granit Demiraj, programing students from Sweden.
+Aleksandar Cincarevic & Granit Demiraj, programing students from Sweden.
 This repository is part of a school-project.

--Our Servers is running from Malmoe, Sweden, and is available at:
+Our Servers is running from Malmoe, Sweden, and is available at

 - coap://coap.notgoogle.se/
 - coap://coap2.notgoogle.se/